hola/player/plugins.md

 * Fetching video description (SOON)
 * More to come...
 Please submit requests for missing api.

+### How to start
+To start plugin development:
+* Go to your hola settings [plugins](http://hola.org/access/my/settings#plugins) tab
+* Click "Enter development mode"
+* Start creating your plugins

 ### Subtitles XML-RPC plugin (subs-xmlrpc)
 The subtitles XML-RPC plugin (subs-xmlrpc) connects to subtitles server using XML-RPC protocol and fetch the subtitles for the video.
 The video is matched against video id, video title and video hash (SOON).
 ```json